tiffanychenn/poetry-interface/README.md

 # poetry-interface
 heehee my new meng project

-## fun things about sonnets!
+## things to split on for sonnets

-- Fourteen lines, iambic pentameter (assumptions)
+- Fourteen lines
 - (potentially) some kind of rhyme schemes?
-- can separate in stanzas based on rhyme schemes, or first 8 and last 6... can do a lot potentially with not having to automate what exactly we want to illustrate
-- metaphors / landscape
+- first 8 and last 6
+- 4, 4, 4, 2
+- 6, 6, 2
+- user generated

 also with lines short enough, we can definitely just input the lines into DALLE and see what happens